websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/asset-libraries/asset-library-content.md

 To use Asset Library content in a Site, they must be connected, and the library must have the desired application activated.
 Once configured, using Asset Library content in your Site works the same way as using Site content.
 The only difference is that Users must filter available content to display content from connected Asset Libraries.

-For example, when mapping content to a page fragment, you can use content from an asset library by filtering displayed content to include content from *Everywhere*.
+For example, when mapping content to a page fragment, you can use content from an Asset Library by filtering displayed content to include content from *Everywhere*.
 Then, select the desired content in the Item Selector.

 ![Filter content in the Item Selector to include content from Everywhere.](./asset-library-content/images/02.png)